How Does Cannabis Help With Cardiovascular Disease?

 What is the correct CBD dosage to help treat Cardiovascular Disease?

 Choosing the best dose for you requires careful consideration of your unique biological factors, like weight and tolerance to cannabinoid-based supplements.
-Additionally, you may need to increase your dose for more severe cases of ADHD or ADD or to manage severe flares.
+Additionally, you may need to increase your dose for more severe cases of Cardiovascular Disease or to manage severe flares.

 We suggest those suffering from cardiovascular disease start with 15mg per day of CBD.
 If this dosage doesn’t bring complete relief, we suggest increasing by 5-10mg until the desired effects are achieved.
 CBD tinctures make it easy to measure doses in small increments, so they may be a great option for those who are testing out different doses.